cryptr-examples/cryptr-node-express-passport-sample/README.md

 //...
 ```

-🛠️ After that we can install Cryptr Passport and link it to passport.
+🛠️ After that, we can install Cryptr Passport and link it to passport.

 ```bash
 npm install @cryptr/passport-cryptr
 ```

-Then you can import and link Cryptr's Strategy to Passport
+Then, you can import and link Cryptr's Strategy to Passport

 ```javascript
 // index.js